KennyHT/learn-kubernetes/labs/namespaces.md

     kubectl get pods

+No Pods should have been returned.

+As a final test, let's create `kuard-pod` in our new `learn-k8s` namespace.

+    kubectl apply -f manifests/pod.yaml

+This would have failed if in the `default` due to a Pod name crash.

+Let's remove our Pods:

+    kubectl delete -f manifests/pod.yaml --namespace=default
+    kubectl delete -f manifests/pod.yaml

+!!! note

     If you get an error message like `The connection to the server localhost:8080 was refused - did you specify the right host or port?`, its probably because the cluster name in your `$HOME/.kube/config` context you created doesn't match any cluster names in your context as the default server address for `kubectl` is `localhost:8080`.

 !!! note